Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The water test is free for Benton Harbor City water customers.
 There will be no cost for water testing for Benton Harbor residents.

 A service line connects the water main in the street to the plumbing in your house.
-In Benton Harbor homes, especially those built before to 1988, the service lines may contain lead.
-The City of Benton Harbor owns and maintains service lines starting at the water main located in the street to the customer’s stop box (water valve near the sidewalk).
+The municipality owns and maintains service lines starting at the water main located in the street to the customer’s stop box (water valve near the sidewalk).
 Customers own the service lines from the stop box to their home.